allen-cell-animated/visual-essay-integrated-mitotic-cell/README.md

 7. Once the artifact promotion job has finished, return to the "Build with Parameters" page.
 8. Under the "JOB_TYPE" dropdown, select "DEPLOY_ARTIFACT".
 9. Under the "DEPLOYMENT_TYPE" dropdown, select "production".
-10. In the "GIT_TAG" selectbox, select the tag of the artifact you want to deploy.
+10. In the "GIT_TAG" selectbox, select the tag of the artifact that you just promoted.
 11. Hit "Build".
 12. Run the script "sync-staging-assets-to-prod.sh" found in this repo's `scripts` directory.
 That will ensure that production assets are in sync with staging assets.
 13. Run the script "bust-cloudfront-cache.sh" found in this repo's `scripts` directory.
 That will ensure Cloudfront is serving the newly deployed artifacts.